15 Creative Ways to Display Quotes in Your Preschool Classroom

 12. Decorate Picture Frames

-I am always on the hunt for beautiful picture frames to display my inspiring quotes.
-You can often pick up great frames from op shops or discount stores.
-I like natural wood frames, but I have seen some teachers make lovely frames by painting or decorating them to match their classroom decor.
+I like natural wood frames, but I have seen some teachers make lovely frames by painting or decorating them to match their classroom décor.

 13. Use Magnets

-If you have metal surfaces around your classroom, you can make a super quick and easy display by adding adhesive magnetic strips or magnets to the back of your printed quotes.
+With metal panels around the classroom, you can easily create a display by putting adhesive magnetic strips or magnets to the back of your printed quotations.

 14. Create a Quote Tree